-Anticoagulant therapy is associated with bleeding complications, so care must be taken in selecting an appropriate agent, with attention paid to the patient's renal function status, the time to an invasive procedure, and overall bleeding risk [229].
+Anticoagulant therapy is associated with bleeding complications, so care must be taken in selecting an appropriate agent, with attention paid to the patient's renal function status, the time to an invasive procedure, and overall bleeding risk [235].
 Unfractionated heparin, enoxaparin, and fondaparinux are the recommended anticoagulant agents based on studies demonstrating their efficacy [2].
 The 2013 ACCF/AHA guideline recommends bivalirudin as an acceptable anticoagulant for primary PCI or for patients undergoing rescue PCI for failed fibrinolysis.
 Bivalirudin may be useful as a supportive measure for patients undergoing PCI either with or without prior treatment with unfractionated heparin and is particularly useful if patients develop heparin-induced thrombocytopenia and still require anticoagulation [2].
 Anticoagulation should be continued for the duration of the index hospitalization (up to eight days) or until revascularization.
 Enoxaparin is recommended over unfractionated heparin when anticoagulant therapy will extend beyond 48 hours [2].

-Unfractionated heparin should be used for patients with severe impairment of renal function, and unfractionated heparin or enoxaparin may be used for patients who are at increased risk of bleeding and who are likely to have early angiography [229].
-Researchers reviewed data on 20,479 patients to compare outcomes for unfractionated heparin and enoxaparin [230].
-Significantly fewer patients in the enoxaparin group had subsequent PCI within 30 days after fibrinolytic therapy [230].
-There were no differences between the two agents with respect to major bleeding in this study, whereas a more recent meta-analysis found enoxaparin to be superior to unfractionated heparin in reducing the incidence of major bleeding [231].
+Unfractionated heparin should be used for patients with severe impairment of renal function, and unfractionated heparin or enoxaparin may be used for patients who are at increased risk of bleeding and who are likely to have early angiography [235].
+Researchers reviewed data on 20,479 patients to compare outcomes for unfractionated heparin and enoxaparin [236].
+Significantly fewer patients in the enoxaparin group had subsequent PCI within 30 days after fibrinolytic therapy [236].
+There were no differences between the two agents with respect to major bleeding in this study, whereas a more recent meta-analysis found enoxaparin to be superior to unfractionated heparin in reducing the incidence of major bleeding [237].
+In patients with obesity, enoxaparin was associated with significantly lower risks of in-hospital venous thromboembolism and inhospital mortality, major bleeding, mortality related to pulmonary embolism, and hospitalization costs when compared with unfractionated heparin [238].

-Fondaparinux may also provide benefit for patients who receive fibrinolytic therapy [232; 233].
+Fondaparinux may also provide benefit for patients who receive fibrinolytic therapy [239; 240].
 In one trial, 12,092 patients with STEMI were randomly assigned to fondaparinux (2.5 mg once daily for up to eight days) or to placebo.
-Analysis of a subgroup of 5,436 patients who received fibrinolytic therapy (primarily streptokinase) showed that fondaparinux was associated with significantly lower rates of death or nonfatal MI at 30 days and severe bleeding, yielding a significant overall benefit [232].
+Analysis of a subgroup of 5,436 patients who received fibrinolytic therapy (primarily streptokinase) showed that fondaparinux was associated with significantly lower rates of death or nonfatal MI at 30 days and severe bleeding, yielding a significant overall benefit [239].
 As noted, an additional anticoagulant (with anti-IIa activity) should be used in addition to fondaparinux when PCI is to be done after fibrinolytic therapy, and fondaparinux should not be used when creatinine clearance is less than 30 mL/min [2].